Chicago Charities College All-Star Game: Decline

 With 1:22 remaining in the third quarter and the Steelers leading 24–0, high winds and lightning prompted All-Stars coach Ara Parseghian to call for a time out.

 After the officials ordered both teams to their locker rooms, fans invaded the field and began sliding on the turf as the rain continued to fall heavily.
 Despite the efforts of officials, stadium security and Chicago Police, all attempts to clear the field failed, with a group of drunk fans tearing down the goalposts at the southern end of the stadium.
 However, by this time, the torrential rain had left parts of the field under 18 in of water, meaning it would have been unplayable in any event.

 At 11:01pm CDT, NFL Commissioner Pete Rozelle and the Tribune announced that the game had been called: the announcement was greeted with jeers, and numerous brawls broke out on the flooded field before order was finally restored.

 Joe Washington of Oklahoma was selected as the MVP of the final College All-Star game.

+Termination and legacy

 Chicago Tribune Charities had every intention of staging a 1977 game, however, a combination of factors, including NFL coaches being increasingly reluctant to let their high draft picks play, rising insurance costs, and higher player salaries meant the game was no longer viable or competitive.
 As such, the Tribune announced on December 21, 1976, that the game would be discontinued.
 The game raised over $4 million for charity during the course of its 42-game run.